Tuesday, June 25, 2019

 Tuesday, June 18, 2019

-Radiator and other Jeep Leaks to Look Out For
+Leaks in Your Jeep to Look Out For

 I took my Jeep into Adrenaline Off-Road to get my rear brake pads changed.
 I was looking forward to learning the "How To Change Your Brake Pads".
 The first thing Jeff, the owner, noticed was the coolant smell.
 We got under my Jeep and saw coolant build up on the bottom of my radiator.